 Deadheading Incrediball hydrangea after blooming

 Do Incrediball Hydrangea flowers need to be deadheaded?
 The flowers of Incrediball Hydrangeas do not need to be deadheaded (cut off) during the growing season.
-You certainly can deadhead the flowers off this shrub, but it’s not required.
+You can deadhead this shrub’s flowers, but it’s not required.
 This is a hardy, tolerant shrub.
 Cut off the flowers whenever you wish.

 Incrediball hydrangea fall maintenance